linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 ## Updating the identity issuer certificate

-Now, using your trust root, generate the intermediate certificate and key pair:
+Now, using your trust anchor, generate the issuer certificate and key pair:

 ```bash
 step certificate create identity.linkerd.cluster.local issuer-new.crt issuer-new.key --ca ca-new.crt --ca-key ca-new.key --profile intermediate-ca --not-after 8760h --no-password --insecure
 ```

-Provided that all proxies are updated to include a working trust root, it is safe to rotate the identity issuer certificate by using the `upgrade` command
+Provided that all proxies are updated to include a working trust anchor, it is safe to rotate the identity issuer certificate by using the `upgrade` command
 again: